Introduction

 (A) In the optogenetic olfactory arena, odors are delivered from the periphery and sucked out from the central vacuum port to deliver odors only to defined quadrants.
 Red LEDs (627nm peak) enable programmed optogenetic activation of neurons expressing CsChrimson.

 (B) Training and testing protocol for experiments shown in (E).
 The training protocol consisted of 3 x 20s optogenetic activation training followed by the first preference test, 1x 1 min training followed by the 2nd test, and additional 2x 1 min training followed by the last test.
 Odors delivered to the two zones and odor durations in each period are indicated.
 LED intensities were 4.3 µW/mm2 in early 20s training and 34.9 µW/mm2 in later training.
 Activation LED was applied with 1s ON and 1s OFF during pairing with odor A. Odors were trained reciprocally.
-Pentyl acetate and Ethyl lactate were used as odor A and B, respectively, in half of the experiments.
-The two odors were swapped in the other half of experiments.
+Pentyl acetate and Ethyl lactate were used as odor A and B, respectively, in one half of the experiments and the two odors were swapped in the other half of experiments.

 (C) Protocol to characterize Gr64f split-GAL4 activation phenotypes in the absence of an odor.
 During each trial, flies were illuminated with a red LED light continuously for 10 seconds.